Sexual Health & Relationships

 Not all STIs have any symptoms, particularly Chlamydia, so if you have had unprotected sex or are concerned you may have symptoms of an STI it is important that you get yourself checked out as soon as you can.

-If you are concerned about STIs please use the freeonline testing service.
+If you are concerned about STIs you can also use the freeonline testing service.
 Please visit SHiP for more information.